ls1intum/Artemis/docs/user/exercises/quiz.rst

 - In the Artemis home page, click on Course Management button |CourseManagementButton|.

-- Navigate into **Exercises** of a specific course clicking in the exercise button.
+- Navigate into **Exercises** of a specific course by clicking on the exercise button.

     .. figure:: quiz/course-dashboard.png
             :align: center